This chef closed her high-pressure kitchen to make innovative ice creams by the lake

 In contrast to the jolt of sweetness that comes with most ice cream, what she’s after is balance.
 Is there enough salt to pop the flavors?
 Does the sorbet need more acid to make the fresh fruit and herbs sing?
 (Kern Desjarlais often adds fruit vinegars to her sorbets to add a subtle sour flavor.)
 And when she makes her ice cream and sorbet bases, she finds it’s important to refrigerate them overnight, then taste to adjust salt, acid or other flavorings before churning.

-“When you’re making ice cream and sorbet bases you want the flavors to be exaggerated because they always diminish when you freeze them," she advised.
-"Add a pinch more salt.
+“When you’re making ice cream and sorbet bases, you want the flavors to be exaggerated because they always diminish when you freeze them,” she advised.
+“Add a pinch more salt.
 A touch more vanilla.
 A bit more fruit.”

 In addition to being an ice cream chef, Kern Desjarlais is also something of a park ranger.
-Although the nearby Shaker community “owns” almost all the land on Sabbathday Lake, she is responsible for the upkeep on the nearly 4 acres of lakeside land she leases.
-On a typical summer day she can be seen picking up stray garbage, sweeping pine needles off picnic tables, and making sure boats are safely launched.
+Although the nearby Shaker community “owns” almost all the land on Sabbathday Lake, she is responsible for the upkeep on the nearly four acres of lakeside land she leases.
+On a typical summer day, she can be seen picking up stray garbage, sweeping pine needles off picnic tables and making sure boats are safely launched.

 Her 11-year-old daughter, Cortland (“like the apple”), hangs out on the dock with a friend, jumping into the water, catching baby frogs and water bugs, looking like a happy kid at summer camp.